Anshul-GH/upwork_dna_analysis/README.md

     9. Change the previous step into a function, runMostCommonSubstring.
 Test it.
 And hand it in!
     • Make sure that you have good comments and docstring including program header and function description.

-Submissions:
-(1) Submit a document that includes your algorithm and/or flowchart for the function mostCommonK (2) Submit your Python source file PA2-<your last name>.py

-Late Submissions:
-    •
-        ◦ Within 2 days of the due: 20% reduction.
-        ◦ Submissions more than 48 hours after the due will not be accepted without prior arrangement.